Alastair

 Helen Gardner and others to extend the canon to 1900 or later.
 Although this

-making preparation more superficial and tending to what we now call “dumbing down”.
-At that time I favored
+superficial and tending to what we now call “dumbing down”.
+At that time I

-extending the curriculum; but I have since come to repent this.
-In the event,
+favored extending the curriculum; but I have since come to repent this.
+In the

-“reform” brought a radical lurch, and gave the Oxford School, like many others,
+event, “reform” brought a radical lurch, and gave the Oxford School, like many

-a disastrously modern focus.
-Modern literature has proved unsuitable for
+others, a disastrously modern focus.
+Modern literature has proved unsuitable

-undergraduate study.
-It is not far enough removed from our shared assumptions
+for undergraduate study.
+It is not far enough removed from our shared

-to challenge them.
-It has yet to prove itself as the memory of our history.
-And
+assumptions to challenge them.
+It has yet to prove itself as the memory of our

-mostly it is not memorable.
-Besides, the reference books required for studying
+history.
+And mostly it is not memorable.
+Besides, the reference books required

 If Lewis’s memory of literature was somewhat